Tiger Global raises stake in Microsoft, Jack Dorsey's Block

-Investment firm Tiger Global Management has raised its stake in tech giant Microsoft Corp and Jack Dorsey's payments firm Block Inc, a regulatory filing released on Monday showed.
+Investment firm Tiger Global Management has raised its stake in tech giant Microsoft and Jack Dorsey's payments firm Block, a regulatory filing released on Monday showed.

 The tech focused investor had logged losses earlier this year as the Federal Reserve's fast-monetary policy tightening and surging inflation weighed on the capital markets, triggering a sell-off in the sector.

-The hedge fund trimmed its investments in China's JD.com Inc, digital banking firm Nu Holdings, software firm Blend Labs Inc and cybersecurity firm SentinelOne Inc.
+The hedge fund trimmed its investments in China's JD.com, digital banking firm Nu Holdings, software firm Blend Labs and cybersecurity firm SentinelOne.

 The tech-heavy Nasdaq Composite Index has lost roughly 28 per cent so far this year amid fears of a looming recession and geopolitical turmoil.